 – Reina Sofia Museum tickets or a Reina Sofia guided tour.

-Tip #1: Each museum offers free admission on specific days and hours.
+Tip #1: Each museum offers free admission on specific days and hours, which you can consult on my roundup of free museums in Madrid.
 However, it can get very crowded during these times.

 EL RETIRO PARK

 You can’t plan two days in Madrid and not spend a couple of hours in El Retiro Park.

 Honestly, I’m not always a fan of the most famous landmarks of a particular city because they can be overrated, but El Retiro will surely win you over.